 RELATED ARTICLE: Urban residents can reduce cost of living by using vertical bags to grow food

 The success being registered by the users of the systems coupled with the overwhelming inquiries has made Barasa and his wife delve into the designing and setting up of the structures on a full-time basis.
-They have set up nurseries of the vegetables and therefore sell off structures with already growing crops.
+They have set up nurseries of vegetables and therefore sell off structures with already growing crops.

 “We don’t want to burden the farmers with a lengthy process of acquiring the seeds and nursery preparation because most of our clients are urban dwellers who have other commitments.
-Therefore we need to entice them with trendy and easy to adopt systems which are exactly our soilless box garden.”
+Therefore we need to entice them with trendy and easy-to-adopt systems which are exactly our soilless box garden.”

-In the next two months, the couple is planning to introduce ready to harvest box structures.
+In the next two months, the couple is planning to introduce ready-to-harvest box structures.

 “We hope to deliver to the urban farmers intact gardens that farmers can start harvesting them as soon as they (systems) are at their doorstep,” added Barasa.